List on Bids44 →

 ServiceCostTradeoff

-PCB/Main Circuit Board Replacement₹1,000 – ₹2,000May use refurbished or non-OEM parts, no official warranty on repair
+PCB (Main Circuit Board) Replacement₹1,000 – ₹2,000May use generic or refurbished parts; shorter warranty on repair.

 Known Issues — Reported by Real Bajaj Induction Cooktop Owners